On This Page

 "I generated more than I consumed but still got a bill"

 Check the fixed charges.
-Even with zero net consumption, you still pay the minimum fixed charge (Rs 50-70 for domestic).
+Even with zero net consumption, you still pay the connected-load fixed charge (₹30 for ≤500 W, ₹45 for 501 W–1 kW, ₹45 + ₹30 per additional kW).
 Also, verify that the export reading on your bill matches your inverter's generation data.

 "My bill shows both import and export, but the export credits seem low"